ngneat/spectator/README.md

 - `queryHostAll` - Read more about querying in Spectator

 ### Custom Host Component
 Sometimes it's helpful to pass your own host implementation.
-We can pass a custom host component to the `createHostComponentFactory()` that will replace the default one:
+We can pass a custom host component to the `createHostFactory()` that will replace the default one:

 ```ts
 @Component({ selector: 'custom-host', template: '' })